Jenny Reynaerts

-Jenny Reynaerts (born 1960) is a Dutch art historian and senior curator at the Rijksmuseum in Amsterdam, and previously curator of 18th- and 19th-century paintings.
+Jenny Reynaerts (born 1960) is a Dutch art historian and was senior curator at the Rijksmuseum in Amsterdam, and previously curator of 18th- and 19th-century paintings.
 Known for her expertise in 18th- and 19th-century Dutch art, she has contributed to the study and presentation of this period through exhibitions, publications, and her advocacy for inclusivity in museum collections.

 Education and career

 Reynaerts studied art history at the University of Amsterdam, where she later worked as an assistant professor in the Department of Art History from 1985 to 2003.
 During this time, she focused on Dutch and European art from the 18th and 19th centuries, laying the foundation for her career as a curator and researcher.

+Rijksmuseum

 In 2003, Reynaerts joined the Rijksmuseum as a curator of 19th- and 20th-century paintings.
 By 2008, she was promoted to Senior Curator of 18th- and 19th-century paintings.
 Her tenure at the museum has been marked by major exhibitions and projects that aim to bring historical art to contemporary audiences while addressing overlooked narratives in art history.

 Reynaerts is a founding member of the European Society for Nineteenth-Century Art (ESNA), an organization dedicated to fostering international research and collaboration in the study of 19th-century European art.

+In 2019, she published Mirror of Reality.
+19th-Century Painting in the Netherlands, the first comprehensive survey of nineteenth-century Dutch painting to appear in seventy years.
+The volume was published by Rijksmuseum in collaboration with Mercatorfonds and Yale University Press.